‘Game of Thrones’ Prequel A Possibility According to HBO Executive

 “A prequel feels like it has less pressure on it.
 [Author George R.R.
 Martin’s history of Westeros] gives you areas in which to say to a writer, ‘If you were going to do this, then go flesh it out,’ and we’ll see what comes back.
 But I don’t feel any pressure that we have to have something.”

 Of course, that last statement is where fans might find some pessimism for a Game of Thrones prequel series.
-HBO feels no pressure to continue telling the stories from Game of Thrones and there is a good reason that they feel that way.
+HBO feels no pressure to continue telling the stories from Game of Thrones, and there is a good reason that they feel that way.

-When The Sopranos ended, there was fan-talk of something new from that same world and it never happened.
-Many thought that HBO would need to keep plugging away on their most successful TV series to keep fans interested but they soon realized that it was better to move on to the next big thing.
+When the Sopranos ended, there was fan-talk of something new from that same world, and it never happened.
+Many thought that HBO would need to keep plugging away on their most successful TV series to keep fans interested, but they soon realized that it was better to move on to the next big thing.

 Boardwalk Empire, Oz, Sex and the City, Mr. Show, Eastbound & Down, Girls, Flight of the Conchords, The Larry Sanders Show, Deadwood, Curb Your Enthusiasm, Six Feet Under, The Sopranos, True Detective, The Wire, and Game of Thrones proves that HBO has been the king of original television series for a long time.